The Xometry app works best with JavaScript enabled!

 Can Shear Modulus Have Zero Value?

-Yes.
-A fluid can be defined as a substance characterized by having a shear modulus of zero.
+Fluids are characterized by a shear modulus of zero.
 This means that when subjected to any force, the surface of a fluid will deform without resistance.

 What Is Young's Modulus?

 Young's modulus, also known as the elastic modulus or modulus of elasticity, is a mechanical property that describes the stiffness or elasticity of a material.
-It is named after the British scientist Thomas Young, who first introduced the concept.
+It is named after the British scientist Thomas Young, who helped popularize the concept in the early 19th century, though the principle was first formulated by Leonhard Euler.

 Young's modulus represents the slope of the stress-strain curve in the linear elastic region, in which the material behaves elastically and returns to its original shape after the applied force is removed.